dair-ai/Mathematics-for-ML/README.md

 # Mathematics for Machine Learning

-A collection of resources to learn mathematics for machine learning.
+A collection of resources to learn and review mathematics for machine learning.

+# :book: Books

 ## Mathematics for Machine Learning
 *by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng Soon Ong*